-In the beginning of November, we house them and have them shorn.
-Shearing them the very same day as they come inside gives us luxurious, clean and wonderful wool which we make our yarn from.
-To be found in our shop.
+At the beginning of November, we house them and have them shorn.
+Shearing them the very same day as they come inside gives us luxurious, clean and wonderful wool which we make our soft and beautiful yarn from.
+More about our sheep...